Health benefits of adaptogens and how to use them

-Just like everything else when it comes to health and wellness, as a Holistic Health Coach, I believe we need to look at the bigger picture and take several areas into consideration when we want to live a healthy life.
-That being said, you probably won’t notice any major health benefits if you have a poor diet, are surrounded by toxic people, stress a lot at work or never move your body.
-Therefore, remember that adaptogens can’t replace any of those other essential things for your well-being.
-In addition, keep in mind that what works for your friend might not work for you.
+Just like everything else when it comes to wellness, as a Holistic Health Coach, I believe we need to look at the bigger picture and take several areas into consideration when we want to live a healthy life.
+You probably won’t notice any major health benefits of adaptogens if you have a poor diet, are surrounded by toxic people, stress a lot at work or never move your body.

-Astragalus – some health benefits of this root are immune-boosting, healing and anti-inflammatory.
+Astragalus – This root is immune-boosting, healing and anti-inflammatory.
 It is taken to treat a variety of ailments, such as colds, allergies, diabetes, high blood pressure, and chronic fatigue syndrome.

-He Shou Wu – this herb is said to be a blood cleanser, youth elixir, libido booster and an immunity booster.
-It is also known to improve our skin, protect and repair our DNA, as well as promote longevity, healthy aging and hair growth.
+He Shou Wu – A herb that is said to be a blood cleanser, youth elixir, libido booster and an immunity booster.
+It is also known to improve skin, protect and repair our DNA, and promote longevity, healthy aging and hair growth.

-Chaga – this incredible mushroom is claimed to support our immune system, lower our cholesterol, blood sugar and blood pressure, as well as increase strength, resilience and healing.
-Chaga is also rich in fiber and minerals such as calcium, manganese, potassium, iron, vitamin D and magnesium.
+Chaga – An incredible mushroom isclaimed to support our immune system, lower cholesterol, blood sugar and blood pressure, as well as increase strength, resilience and healing.
+Chaga is also rich in fibre and minerals such as calcium, manganese, potassium, iron, vitamin D and magnesium.

-Reishi – this mushroom is used to help reduce stress, fight fatigue and depression, to promote a healthy sleep pattern, to enhance the immune system, as well as to treat high cholesterol and high blood pressure.
+Reishi – This mushroom is used to help reduce stress, fight fatigue and depression, to promote a healthy sleep pattern, to enhance the immune system, and treat high cholesterol and high blood pressure.

-Licorice – some health benefits of licorice root are; belly soothing (e.g. during heartburn food poisoning and other stomach problems), anti-inflammatory, fighting fatigue, promoting healthy cortisol levels, increasing energy and endurance, as well as boosting the immune system.
+Licorice – Licorice root is belly soothing (e.g. from heartburn, food poisoning and other stomach problems) and anti-inflammatory.
+It fights fatigue, promotes healthy cortisol levels, increases energy and endurance, as well as boosting the immune system.

-Goji – these amazing red berries are claimed to protect the eyes, stabilise blood sugar, promote healthy skin, prevent liver damage and even to fight against cancer.
+Goji – These amazing red berries claim to protect the eyes, stabilise blood sugar, promote healthy skin, prevent liver damage and even fight against cancer.
 They also help improve your energy and focus, and they are a great source of antioxidants and rich in nutrients, such as zinc, vitamin C, iron, vitamin A, Vitamin B2, copper and selenium.

-Hawthorn – these berries are loaded with antioxidants, such as the very powerful polyphenols.
-Hawthorn berries also have anti-inflammatory effects, they help to lower blood pressure and decrease blood fats, as well as aid digestion and reduce anxiety.
+Hawthorn – These berries are loaded with antioxidants, such as the very powerful polyphenols.
+Hawthorn berries also have anti-inflammatory effects, and help to lower blood pressure and decrease blood fats, as well as aid digestion and reduce anxiety.

-Cordyceps – this mushroom helps for example to fight stress, balance hormones and boost exercise performance.
+Cordyceps – This mushroom helps to fight stress, balance hormones and boost exercise performance.
 It is also an energy booster, antioxidant, helps with immunity support and has anti-aging properties.

-Lion’s Mane – this incredible mushroom is known to promote brain function, concentration, reduce symptoms of and prevent anxiety.
+Lion’s Mane – A mushroom known to promote brain function and concentration and to reduce symptoms of and prevent anxiety.
 It may also speed the recovery from nervous system injuries, manage diabetes symptoms and reduce risk of heart disease.

-Sea Buckthorn – this super berry has many amazing health benefits, such as supporting our digestion, promoting glowing and healthy skin and boosting our immune system.
+Sea Buckthorn – This super berry supports our digestion, promoting glowing and healthy skin and boosting our immune system.
 It is also a great source of vitamins and antioxidants.

-Schisandra – this berry supports healthy skin, nurtures adrenal glands, decreases fatigue, enhances physical performance, and also counters stress by reducing the levels of stress hormones in the blood.
+Schisandra – Another berry, it supports healthy skin, nurtures adrenal glands, decreases fatigue, enhances physical performance, and also reduces the levels of stress hormones in the blood.
 It is also a detox support and protects the liver from poisons.

 HOW TO USE THEM

-Since pretty much all of them can be bought in the form of a powder, they are really easy to add to your food when you are cooking.
-I always put some into my smoothies and in my banana pancakes, and I love to make “superfood lattes” and add some adaptogens.
-I also take a few of them as supplements sometimes, for example Chaga, Reishi, Astragalus, and Rhodiola.
-What I try to keep in mind though is to make sure they won’t work against each other if I consume several of them at the same time – always remember what result you want before mixing adaptogens.
-Also, timing is another thing I try to think of.
-For example, if I want an immediate boost of energy, focus and performance for the day ahead, I might get a smoothie with some Lion’s Mane and Cordyceps in the morning, whereas a superfood latte with Ashwagandha and Reishi is optimal for my evening routine.
+Since pretty much all of them can be bought in the form of a powder, adaptogens are really easy to add to your food when you are cooking.
+I always put some into my smoothies and banana pancakes, and I love to make “superfood lattes” and add some adaptogens.
+I also take a few of them as supplements such as Chaga, Reishi, Astragalus, and Rhodiola.
+But always remember what result you want before mixing adaptogens to make sure they don’t work against each other, as well as the time of day.
+If I want an immediate boost of energy, focus and performance for the day ahead, I’ll have a smoothie with some Lion’s Mane and Cordyceps in the morning, whereas a superfood latte with Ashwagandha and Reishi is optimal for my evening routine.